bionoren/BandwidthWars/README.md

 * Scan.
 The nanite may scan all 8 tiles (N,S,E,W,NE,NW,SE,SW).
 If any nanites are present in these spaces, then exactly one will be reported to the bot.
 * Fire.
 The nanite may fire a projectile in any of 8 directions.
 This action consumes 1 plutonium.
 The projectile moves at the rate of 1 square per tick infinitely far.
 If at any time any nanite is in the space with the projectile, it is killed.
 * Duplicate.
 The nanite spawns another nanite in any of 8 directions.
 This action consumes 1 nanomaterial.
 This operation fails silently if the requested space is obstructed by another nanite.
 * Search.
 A search is conducted with an origin at your nanite and encompassing the 13 tiles that are reachable in 2 or fewer moves.
 If a tile exceeds double the player's threshold in the particular specified resource, the tile is returned.
 If there are multiple tiles, which one is returned is unspecified.
-If there are no such tiles, the coordinate -1, -1 is returned.
+If there are no such tiles, null is returned for the x and y coordinate.
 * Clear.
 This command clears the current command queue without issuing a new command.
 Note that this command is free and can be issued even for nanites that have already moved.

 A nanite may only perform one command per tick (except for clear).